URS vs legacy application: how new-authority filing reached its 2026 form

 | Authentication | FMCSA Online Account required | Wet signature on paper |

-URS is the only path for any carrier filing for new operating authority since 2017.
-The Unified Registration System consolidates four FMCSA processes that used to be separate paper filings: (1) USDOT registration via Form MCS-150, (2) MC application via Form OP-1, (3) BOC-3 process-agent designation under §366, and (4) biennial MCS-150 updates under §390.19.
-URS handles all four through a single online workflow.
+URS was the only path for any carrier filing for new operating authority from 2017 until May 14, 2026, when Motus (motus.dot.gov) took over as FMCSA's registration front door.
+The Unified Registration System consolidated four FMCSA processes that used to be separate paper filings: (1) USDOT registration via Form MCS-150, (2) MC application via Form OP-1, (3) BOC-3 process-agent designation under §366, and (4) biennial MCS-150 updates under §390.19T.
+URS handled all four through a single online workflow, and Motus carries the same consolidation forward.

-The URS workflow requires a Federal Online Authentication credential (FMCSA Online Account).
-The applicant logs in, completes the URS application with carrier information, and receives a USDOT number within hours.
-The MC application enters the 21-day FMCSA vetting window; the carrier coordinates BOC-3 + BMC-91 filing during the window so authority activates at the end of the 21 days.
-The MC does not require a separate paper submission — it is part of the URS package.
+The URS workflow required a Federal Online Authentication credential (FMCSA Online Account).
+The applicant logged in, completed the application with carrier information, and received a USDOT number within hours.
+The MC application entered FMCSA review; the carrier coordinated BOC-3 + BMC-91 filing within 20 days of the FMCSA Register notice (49 CFR §365.109T) so authority activated as soon as review completed.
+The MC did not require a separate paper submission - it was part of the registration package.
+The same sequence applies in Motus today.

 Why the legacy paper path was retired

-The typical URS workflow: (1) carrier creates an FMCSA Online Account at https://login.fmcsa.dot.gov; (2) carrier completes the URS application with applicant information, USDOT registration data, MC operating-authority data, and intended operations; (3) URS issues USDOT within hours; (4) carrier files BOC-3 through a registered process-agent provider; (5) carrier files BMC-91 through an insurance provider for §387.9 BIPD coverage; (6) FMCSA conducts 21-day vetting; (7) MC activates at the end of the vetting window when all federal items are on file.
+The typical URS workflow was: (1) carrier created an FMCSA Online Account at login.fmcsa.dot.gov; (2) carrier completed the URS application with applicant information, USDOT registration data, MC operating-authority data, and intended operations; (3) URS issued the USDOT within hours; (4) carrier filed BOC-3 through a registered process-agent provider; (5) carrier filed BMC-91 through an insurance provider for §387.9 BIPD coverage; (6) FMCSA conducted its review (an estimated 20-25 business days for new applicants); (7) MC activated when all federal items were on file.
+In Motus the sequence is the same, with a Login.gov-verified user profile replacing the FMCSA Online Account at step one.

-Most carriers use a registered authority-services provider to manage the URS submission plus BOC-3 + BMC-91 coordination as a bundled package.
-The provider creates the FMCSA Online Account on the carrier's behalf, completes the URS application, ensures BOC-3 and BMC-91 are filed during the vetting window, and tracks the SAFER status until the MC activates.
+Most carriers use a registered authority-services provider to manage the registration submission plus BOC-3 + BMC-91 coordination as a bundled package.
+The provider sets up the registration account on the carrier's behalf, completes the application, ensures BOC-3 and BMC-91 are filed within the 20-day deadline, and tracks the SAFER status until the MC activates.

 Frequently asked questions